 The following application requirements apply to an application for a permit under Clause 42.01, in addition to those specified elsewhere in the scheme and must accompany an application, as appropriate, to the satisfaction of the responsible authority:

-A scaled and dimensioned site context plan showing the site and surrounding land including the location of all waterways, drainage lines, water bodies, water supply channels or springs and vegetation.
+A scaled and dimensioned site context plan showing the site and surrounding land including the location of all waterways, drainage lines, water bodies or springs and vegetation.

 A scaled and dimensioned plan showing the location and use of existing and proposed buildings and works, including proposed or existing waste water disposal areas and vehicle access.